Softorage/HugoTheme-VibrantShadows/README.md

 An insanely customizable, extremely lightweight and ridiculously fast 'Blog Theme' for Hugo, with mobile support and a lot more.<!--built-in PWA support, contact page and a lot more.-->

-<small>If you like our work & find it useful, consider to star on GitHub.
+<small>If you like our work & find it useful, please consider to star on GitHub.
 We are on [Facebook](https://www.facebook.com/Softorage/), [Twitter](https://twitter.com/Softorage) and [Instagram](https://www.instagram.com/softorage/), you can follow us there too!
 It really motivates us!</small>

 ## Preview